Cerenia/cerenia.github.io/README.md

 | ------------- | ------------- | ------------- |
 | ![](fig/Android-Settings-Chat.png)  | ![](fig/Android-TurnOn-ChatBackups.png)  | ![](fig/Android-Backup-Folder.png)  |

-Once backups are turned on, you can force an immediate backup by pressing "Create backup".
+Once backups are turned on, you can force an immediate backup by tapping "Create backup".
 The next screen will show you the backup passphrase.
-You can copy it into the clipboard by long pressing on the passphrase. **Make sure that you save this passphrase carefully, it is needed to decrypt your backup file.
+You can copy it into the clipboard by long tapping on the passphrase. **Make sure that you save this passphrase carefully, it is needed to decrypt your backup file.
 If you loose it, there is no way to restore it and your backups will not be usable.** On success, a progress bar will appear.

 |  |  |  |
 | ------------- | ------------- | ------------- |